 ‘Would you like to go swimming on Saturday, James?’ she asked.

 ‘I’m going!’
 Henry said jumping with excitement.
 ‘Can ‘e cumwiffus, Mummy, perleez?’

 ‘Are we goin’ wiff Henry?’ asked James.
 Ginny nodded.

 ‘We’ll all go; Al and Lily, too,’ said Ginny.
 ‘Come along, James, we need to get home.
 We’ll see you tomorrow, Jacqui.
 You too, Henry.
 Bye, Mrs Saville.’

-‘Bye, Jacqui, bye, Amanda; Mrs Saville,’ Harry nodded politely at Mary.
-The Potter’s use of her surname was noticed by everyone.
+‘Bye, Jacqui, bye, Amanda; Mrs Saville,’ said Harry, following Ginny’s lead.
+He nodded politely at Mary, but the Potter’s use of her surname was noticed by everyone.
 Mary glared at their departing backs and I was certain that I would be in trouble.
 But before she could speak, Amanda asked a question which stopped Mary in her tracks.

 ‘I wonder why she mentioned drink-driving?’

 I didn’t hear any more as I was surrounded by Alice, Sara, and several other mothers all asking whether I’d seen the Potters’ house and what it was like.
 I had difficulty answering as there was a confusing chatter of comments and questions and I was trying to listen to it all.

 ‘Do you know how much a brand new Range Rover costs?’

 Through the chatter I managed to explain that I’d been to the house and that they were definitely still in the throes of moving in.
 I said that the kitchen and living room were nice, and very big.
 I told someone that I’d met Ginny’s mum too, but by then both Annie and Henry were tugging anxiously at my arms.